-We start with identifying manual tests as “candidates” for automation.
-A good automation candidate is one that is either seldom changed (e.g. core regression) or sees a great deal of short-term use between edits (e.g. data driven).
-Identify the basic path, profile the necessary variations and data requirements then move to coding.
-Code to a standard or template, version, add error handling to support robust unattended execution, and add detailed reporting as needed to eliminate false positives and enhance error localization.
+We start by identifying manual tests as “candidates” for automation.
+A good automation candidate is one that is either seldom changed (e.g. core regression) or sees a great deal of short-term use between edits (e.g. data-driven).
+Identify the basic path, profile the necessary variations and data requirements, then move to coding.
+Code to a standard or template, version, add error handling to support robust unattended execution and add detailed reporting as needed to eliminate false positives and enhance error localization.

 A batch consolidates a collection of scripts, interfaces with their error handling, and outputs concise reports.
-Initially, batches are executed in single instances (as in, for example, nightly test execution), but are eventually structured to run multi-instanced to complete comprehensive automated suites quickly.
+Batches are initially executed in single instances (nightly test execution, for example).
+Eventually, they run multi-instance to complete comprehensive automated suites quickly.
+These include:

 - Error Handling

-Start with single batches, refine the batch execution to distribute over multiple hosts, add batch level error handling for unattended execution, and add the appropriate level of reporting into an easily readable report file or dashboard.
+Starting with single batches, we refine the batch execution to distribute over multiple hosts, add batch level error handling for unattended execution, and add the appropriate level of reporting into an easily readable report file or dashboard.

-The ultimate goal of integration is to integrate with your build tools.
-Integration will allow test suites to execute automatically as code is deployed, and therefore they can provide real-time feedback of the overall build health.
+The ultimate goal of integration is to confirm compatibility with build tools.
+Integration testing automatically executes test suites when new code is deployed, thereby providing real-time feedback regarding the overall health of a build.

-- First, integrate execution hosts with build tool
+- First, integrate execution hosts with a build tool

-- Then integrate batch with build tool for activated execution
+- Next, integrate the batch with the build tool for activated execution

 - Then integrate batch with build tool for automatic execution